Comparing VSTO with Aspose.Cells for .NET

 Performance is the most critical factor when choosing any approach or methodology to build a solution.

-The performance of a VSTO application falls back on VBA and COM approaches according to some user’s report.
-There are several factors that influence VSTO performance, and it is important to put these factors in perspective.
+The performance of a VSTO application relies on VBA and COM approaches according to some users’ reports.
+Several factors influence VSTO performance, and it is important to put these factors in perspective.

-• Another performance factor influencing VSTO-based applications has to do with the expense of calling through the thick layers of automation skin that wrap the Microsoft Office COM objects.
+• Another performance factor influencing VSTO‑based applications is the expense of calling through the thick layers of automation that wrap the Microsoft Office COM objects.
 VBA, built and optimized to interact with Microsoft Office, has a shorter distance to travel than .NET.

-If you are considering adopting VSTO as a development platform for Microsoft Office technology, spend some time looking into resources to get familiar with these attributes.
+If you are considering adopting VSTO as a development platform for Microsoft Office technology, spend some time looking into resources to become familiar with these attributes.

-Moreover, the performance implication of always checking for updates may not be appropriate to the solution (slower deployment servers, slower network connections or simply being unable to reach the server frequently can negatively impact load times).
+Moreover, the performance implication of always checking for updates may not be appropriate for the solution (slower deployment servers, slower network connections, or simply being unable to reach the server frequently can negatively impact load times).

-In contrast, Aspose.Cells for .NET is highly scalable, flexible and fast.
-Generally, Office applications were not designed to be simultaneously used by 100s and 1000s of users; however, Aspose.Cells is.
-The API is stable and can perform spreadsheet tasks flawlessly whether on a single server, powering a single application or on a load-balanced web farm powering an enterprise-wide application.
+In contrast, Aspose.Cells for .NET is highly scalable, flexible, and fast.
+Generally, Office applications were not designed to be simultaneously used by hundreds or thousands of users; however, Aspose.Cells is.
+The API is stable and can perform spreadsheet tasks flawlessly whether on a single server, powering a single application, or on a load‑balanced web farm powering an enterprise‑wide application.

 System Requirements

-Analyzing the system requirements for these two approaches, we find that VSTO is more expensive and need more essentials.
+Analyzing the system requirements for these two approaches, we find that VSTO is more expensive and needs more essential components.

 • Supported Operating Systems: Windows 2000; Windows Server 2003; Windows Vista; Windows XP